 To love unconditionally means that you love them no matter what they say or do, even if you think they are wrong.
 It means you choose to forgive even when you are still in pain from the offense.
 When we encounter hard times we cry out to God, “Please take care of this for me.”
 Sometimes He does and sometimes He doesn’t, but when He doesn’t we are often hurt and offended and need to forgive God, knowing He will use it for your good even if you do not understand it.
 Keeping the main thing, the main thing dictates that you love God at all times, no matter what, even if He did not answer your prayers or did not do what you thought He should have done.

 Father, forgive me for getting offended and being angry with You when You do not answer my prayers.
 Help me to love you unconditionally every second of the day.
-In the name of Jesus Christ, my Savior and Lord, I pray, amen.
+In the name of Jesus, amen.